alishbamajeed/Glow-By-Beauty-marketPlace-Document/Day3/Readme.md

-# 🌟 Glow by Beauty - E-Commerce Marketplace
+# 🌟 Glow up Beauty - E-Commerce Marketplace

-Welcome to the **Glow by Beauty** repository!
+Welcome to the **Glow up Beauty** repository!
 This project is a dynamic and fully functional e-commerce platform designed for purchasing beauty products, built with modern web practices and a focus on user experience and scalability.

 ---